 I am extremely satisfied and delighted with the sleep mode, which, when turned on, produces a noise of about 40.8 dBA.

-Thanks to the high-quality engine, there is no rattling or unpleasant sound at any speed.
+Thanks to the high-quality motor, there is no rattling or unpleasant sound at any speed.

 Below you can see a table with all the noise results.
 My measurements may differ from the manufacturer’s measures because I perform measurements at home, not in the laboratory.